tomascherian/tp/docs/UserGuide.md

 ### Reminder : `reminder`

-Reminds you of meetings that occur within the given number of days
+Reminds you of meetings that occur within the given number of days.

 Format: `reminder NUMBER_OF_DAYS`

 Examples:
-* `Reminder 2` lists meetings that occur within 2 days
+* `reminder 2` lists meetings that occur within 2 days
-* `Reminder 100` lists meetings that occur within 100 days
+* `reminder 100` lists meetings that occur within 100 days

 ![example](images/Reminder.png)

 ### Archive : `archive`

-Archives the meeting specified by the meeting index
+Archives the meeting specified by the meeting index.

 Format: `archive MEETING_INDEX`